 Planning CHATTMay 2018

-Learn about the needs assessment process that RWHAP Part A planning councils/planning bodies conduct annually.
-The webinar includes a case study on consumer leadership of the needs assessment process.
+Review of the needs assessment process that RWHAP Part A planning councils/planning bodies conduct annually, with a case study on consumer leadership of the needs assessment process.

 IHAP TA CenterJuly 2017